vaugerbird/Macro-Keypad/README.md

 ------

 * All switches are controlled by Arduino Pro Micro or any clone with the same form factor
 * All of the mechanical key switches are all programed in EAGLE as Cherry MX keys
+* Machined aluminium base file for keypad in MasterCAM file format and other formats coming in the next few weeks
-* 3D files for case TBD
+* 3D files for case currently in the works

 For Contributors
 ------------------